 So essentially the U4ic material makes for a lighter shoe without any loss of comfort, durability or performance.
 The U4icX compound is essentially the exact same compound, but with a higher rebound.

 For reference, think of “rebound” as energy return, or the bounce in your step during your strides.
-Thus, the U4icX does exactly what the U4ic would, while providing a more energized ride.
+Thus, the U4icX does exactly what the U4ic would, while providing a more energised ride.

 I always like to make a separate section for impact reduction apart from the “comfort” section of the shoe.
 As I see it, while the two may seem similar, in reality, the two can often be mutually exclusive.

-What I mean to say is that comfort, to me, can be described as how the shoe feels on the foot.
-Impact reduction (while it can benefit greatly from materials in place to ensure comfort) is how the shoe handles the weight of the runner and minimizes the impact on joints, ligaments etc.
+What I mean to say is that comfort, to me, can be defined as how the shoe feels on the foot.
+Impact reduction (while it can benefit greatly from materials in place to ensure comfort) is how the shoe handles the weight of the runner and minimises the impact on joints, ligaments etc.

 What adds to this impact reduction (you guessed it) is the U4ic midsole and U4icX heal.